explicit-refinement/ert-icfp/script.md

     - Refinement types have high automation, dependent types have low automation
     - Refinement types can express only limited properties, dependent types can express essentially all of modern mathematics
     - Refinement types have a big TCB, dependent types, satisfying the de-Bruijn criteria, have a small TCB
-- This, however, is nothing more than an empirical statement.
+- This, however, is nothing more than an empirical statement, and has nothing to do with semantics.
 For example, Melliès and Zeilberger show that even very rich systems such as Hoare Logic can be viewed as refinement type systems
 - Our goal is to build a refinement type system capable of reasoning about complicated properties which
     - Use quantifiers, like commutativity
     - Arithmetic, like the following bound